hamishmcgregor3/SongChef/README.md

 ## Usage

 - Register a new account or log in with an existing account.
-- Share your song recommendations by filling out the form.
+- Add your song recommendations by hitting the "Add Song Rec" button in the Nav Bar.
 - Browse song recommendations on the homepage.
-- Use the "My Songs" button to see your personal song recommendations.
+- Use the "My Songs" checkbox to see your personal song recommendations.

-## Future Enhancements